apollographql/apollo-client/docs/source/api/react-apollo.md

 });
 ```

-<h3 id="graphql-query-data-subscribeToMore">`data.subscribeToMore(options)`</h3>
+### `data.subscribeToMore(options)`

 This function will set up a subscription, triggering updates whenever the server sends a subscription publication.
 This requires subscriptions to be set up on the server to properly work.
-Check out the [subscriptions guide](../advanced/caching.html#Subscriptions) and the [subscriptions-transport-ws](https://github.com/apollographql/subscriptions-transport-ws) and [graphql-subscriptions](https://github.com/apollographql/graphql-subscriptions) for more information on getting this set up.
+Check out the [subscriptions guide](/advanced/subscriptions/) and the [subscriptions-transport-ws](https://github.com/apollographql/subscriptions-transport-ws) and [graphql-subscriptions](https://github.com/apollographql/graphql-subscriptions) for more information on getting this set up.

 This function returns an `unsubscribe` function handler which can be used to unsubscribe later.